daviromao/interscity/deploy/README.md

 2. Install Docker Swarm
   * Within the ansible directory run: `ansible-playbook setup-swarm.yml`
     - this step performs, among other tasks, a full system upgrade.
 If you find an error while running it, please try to reboot the hosts and running it again
+    - if this step hangs on the task `docker_swarm` for a while, stop it and run it again

 For standalone installations, a host must have both `gateway` and `data` labelled `true`.